 Where will the network go?

-The main ducting will be run through the fields around the edge of the two villages.
+The main ducting is run around the edge of fields which means we can keep the cost of the network construction to a minimum.
 Individual connections will then be brought across the garden to each property that wants to be connected.

-It will be more difficult to build the network in the more built up areas of the two villages.
+It will be more difficult to build the network in more built up areas.

-As a first step we plan to build a high performance, mesh radio network so that these areas can get online quickly, but the plan is to fill in the FTTH network as quickly as possible.
+One solution is to first erect a high performance, mesh radio network so that these areas can get online quickly, but then to replace the wireless links with fibre as quickly as possible.

 The simplest solution and cheapest solution is to build the network across the gardens so we are relying on a high level of support.
 Disruption will be kept to a minimum and once the ducting is buried it will quickly forget it is there!